3 CSR 10- 7.410: Hunting Methods

 (1) Wildlife may be hunted and taken only in accordance with the following:

 AUTHORITY: sections 40 and 45 of Art.
 IV, Mo.
-Const. and section 252.040, RSMo 2016.* Original rule filed July 22, 1974, effective Dec.
+Const., and section 252.040, RSMo 2016.* Original rule filed July 22, 1974, effective Dec.
 31, 1974.
 For intervening history, please consult the Code of State Regulations.
-Amended: Filed February 23, 2024.
+Amended: Filed December 12, 2025.

-PUBLIC COST: This proposed amendment will not cost state agencies or political subdivisions more than five hundred dollars ($500) in the aggregate.
+PUBLIC ENTITY COST: This proposed amendment will not cost state agencies or political subdivisions more than five hundred dollars ($500) in the aggregate.

-PRIVATE COST: This proposed amendment will not cost private entities more than five hundred dollars ($500) in the aggregate.
+PRIVATE ENTITY COST: This proposed amendment will not cost private entities more than five hundred dollars ($500) in the aggregate.

 NOTICE TO SUBMIT COMMENTS: Anyone may file a statement in support of or in opposition to this proposed amendment with Regulations Committee Chairman, Department of Conservation, P.O.
 Box 180, Jefferson City, MO 65102-0180, or via the department’s website at https://short.mdc.mo.gov/Z49.
 To be considered, comments must be received within thirty (30) days after publication of this notice in the Missouri Register.
 No public hearing is scheduled.